Coskon/coskmusicbot/README.md

 ## Important
 - The first time playing a song, you might be prompted to login with a youtube account, just follow the instructions in the console.
 If you don't want to do that (which might block age restricted videos from being played), open the code and change the parameter `USE_LOGIN` to `False`.
 - Because of a problem with the library `pytube`, even if you login you will not be able to play age restricted videos.
 To fix this, go to `venv/Lib/site-packages/pytube`, open to edit `innertube.py` and in line 223, change `client='ANDROID_MUSIC'` into `client='ANDROID_CREATOR'`. (if you're using a cloud service, the path to the package might be a little different, try searching for a way to access "site-packages")
-- If you're using the beta, there is a problem with the library `youtube-dl`.
+- ~~If you're using the beta, there is a problem with the library `youtube-dl`.
 To fix this go to `site-packages/youtube_dl/extractor/youtube.py`, at line 1794 (where it says 'uploader_id': ...) add a # at the beginning (aka comment out the line).
-If you're not convinced, instead change it to `'uploader_id': self._search_regex(r'/(?:channel|user)/([^/?&#]+)', owner_profile_url, 'uploader id', fatal=False) if owner_profile_url else None,`.
+If you're not convinced, instead change it to `'uploader_id': self._search_regex(r'/(?:channel|user)/([^/?&#]+)', owner_profile_url, 'uploader id', fatal=False) if owner_profile_url else None,`.~~ No longer necessary.
 - This script was only tested on WINDOWS, it might not work on other OS.
 - If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.

 ## Beta disclaimer
 As the name indicates, it's in beta.
 It will not work as expected, at least not 100% of the time, have that in mind.
 Current beta feature: *Streaming audio instead of downloading it*.
-Why is in beta: *Very important errors that are yet to fix, like the bot skipping/disconnecting without reason, and minor ones like it can't access age restricted videos.*
+Why is in beta: *The bot cuts/disconnects/skips the audio, apparently only when searching for a song.
+Until i find a definite solution this will be in beta.*
-Possible causes: *I have no idea, my guess is the thread execution causing some trouble.*
+Possible causes: *No idea.*
-Possible solutions: *Use other library, i tried yt_dlp but i couldn't make it run faster with threads, so it was painfully slow.
-I'll keep searching for a way to get the audio stream url.
-For the age restriction, maybe it can be bypassed with some options youtube-dl has.*
+Possible solutions: *Maybe make sure the bot doesnt play anything if there's something already on, not even to check for errors.*

 ## Limitations
 - Only supports YouTube.
 - Some commands will not work if the necessary API key is not provided or is incorrect (though those aren't really important).
 - ~~When searching for results on YouTube, you have to wait for all the reactions to appear to be able to choose.~~ Added buttons! (you can still use reactions).
-- It has to download each video mp3, so it's limited by the host internet speed and disk space.
+- It has to download each video mp3, so it's limited by the host internet speed and disk space. (*in the beta it doesn't, but it's still limited by internet speed*)
 - Bot language is global for all servers (cannot changed individually for each server).
 This will probably not be changed.
 - User interface creates a separate venv occupying more space.
 Might change in the future. (couldn't initialize both threads at the same time and make them work correctly so i went with this)